X-ray vacuum diffraction at finite spatio-temporal offset: Results

 Figure~\ref{fig:Z0Div} illustrates the behavior of the signal divergence $\theta_{\rm s, y}$ as function of the longitudinal offset ${\rm z}_0$ for two different probe pulse durations $T$, and two different values of the probe beam quality factor $M^2$.

 Though the analytical estimates~\eqref{eq:thetas2} for $\theta_{\rm s,y}$ differ sizably from the corresponding numerical results, they show the same general behavior on ${\rm z}_0$.
 The encountered deviations are to be expected as the estimate does not at all depend on the pump and probe pulse durations.
 As its derivation assumes the signal to arise from the vicinity of ${\rm z}={\rm z}_0$ only, for fixed other parameters the estimate~\eqref{eq:thetas2} should approach the corresponding exact result in the formal limit of $T\to0$.
 The behavior of the curves in Fig.~\ref{fig:Z0Div} is in line with this expectation.
 In addition, Fig.~\ref{fig:Z0Div} unveils an interesting feature: while the curves for $M^2=1$ decrease monotonically with increasing ${\rm z}_0$, the ones for $M^2=10$ exhibit a maximum at ${\rm z}_0>0$.
-In fact, Eq.~\eqref{eq:thetas} predicts such a maximum to occur for beam quality factors $M^2\gtrsim 4$.
-However, the formation of the non-trivial maximum at ${\rm z}_0>0$ may likely be an artifact of the probe field with $M^2\neq1$ ceasing to be a self-consistent solution of the paraxial Helmholtz equation.
+Analyzing the occurrence of the sign change of $\partial^2_{{\rm z}_0}\theta_{\rm s}\big|_{{\rm z}_0=0}$ as a function of $M^2$, with $\theta_{\rm s}$ given by Eq.~\eqref{eq:thetas2}, it can be straightforwardly inferred that such a maximum occurs for beam quality factors fulfilling $M^2\geq \sqrt{1+2( \frac {\mathfrak{w}_0}{w_0} )^2}$.
+For the parameters of Setup~B considered here, this criterion becomes $M^2\gtrsim4.36$.
+However, we emphasize here that the formation of a non-trivial maximum of the signal photon divergence at ${\rm z}_0>0$ may likely be an artifact of the probe field with $M^2\neq1$ ceasing to be a self-consistent solution of the paraxial Helmholtz equation.
+Aiming at resolving if this maximum amounts to a physical effect or not, one would need to compare the present results with those based upon a more advanced beam model for the pump solving the (paraxial) Helmholtz equation.
+In fact, we are not aware of any physical reason hinting at the formation of such a feature.
+Therefore, we subsequently only discuss explicit results for the theoretically solid and self-consistent case characterized by $M^2=1$; see also Eq.~\eqref{eq:thetasbytheta} below which anyhow suggests that the best signal-to-background separation should be attainable with the smallest possible value of $M^2\geq1$.

 In Fig.~\ref{fig:Z0Y0}, we study the dependence of the angular shift $\Delta\vartheta_{\rm s,y}$, the divergence $\theta_{\rm s,y}$ and the signal photon number $N_{\rm tot}$ on the transverse offset ${\rm y}_0$ for a fixed longitudinal offset of ${\rm z}_0= M^2 \mathfrak{z}_R=\omega\mathfrak{w}_0^2/2=0.29\,\si{\meter}$.